 Arrive Tbilisi, Georgia

-Arrive at the Georgian capital, and this evening, join your Tour Director and fellow travellers for a cocktail briefing on the adventure ahead.
+Arrive at the Georgian capital, and this evening, join your Tour Director and fellow guests for cocktails.

 Start the day at the Simon Janashia Museum of Georgia with its extraordinary collection of gold filigree work.
 After lunch, enjoy one of these Design Your Day® activities: